 The Importance of Updating Your Designations

 Beneficiary designations can be modified at any time to meet your changing needs.
 Your assets may never reach your intended recipients if you’ve failed to keep the beneficiary designations up to date.
 Experts suggest reviewing them every two to three years when you review your entire estate plan.
 If you are considering a gift to our organization, we would be happy to work with you and your professional advisors to determine how your future gift through a beneficiary designation could impact our mission.
-Contact Chief Development Officer Peggy Shriver today for more information.
+Contact Chief Development Officer Troy Robinson today for more information.

 Locating Important Documents